IDCI-Consulting/TaskBundle/Resources/doc/routing.md

 I need to move the code of my commands into actions in that application.
 That application will centralized all my actions (jobs)".

 * Where you are right: you need to move the code of your symfony commands in actions.
 If you split your code in services, it should be very easy.
 * Where you are wrong: you don't need to create a new application based on this bundle.
-You only need to add this bundle to your existing application and configure the bundle correctly to connect your application to the rabbitmq server and the mongo database.
+You only need to add this bundle to your existing application and configure the bundle correctly to connect your application to the RabbitMQ server and the Mongo database.

 How does it works?
 ------------------